brunormferreira/lessons-react/movie-crud/README.md

 ## To do

   ```
-  -> Test application with Jest
+  -> Do more tests :D
   ```

 ## Author